 - Personal Stories of Failure & Inspiration.

 The name of the blog was picked kind of randomly.
 I’m a dog loving mechanical engineer and the EngineerDog domain name was available.
 KISS.

 About the Engineer:

 I grew up in the midwest and went to university literally surrounded by cornfields.
-I entered the professional workforce in 2010 and quickly learned enough to be able to find work anywhere I want.
+I entered the professional workforce in 2010 and I’ve managed to learn enough to be able to find work anywhere I want.
 So the wife and I packed up and moved to Portland, Oregon.